 - Illness related to the physical or behavioral health of the student.
-This will include any COVID-19 absences resulting from quarantine requirements and/or health directives - Educational counseling to explore curriculum changes to solve the excessive absenteeism problem. - Educational evaluation to assist in determining the specific condition(s) contributing to the excessive absenteeism problems, supplemented by specific efforts by the school to help remedy any condition diagnosed. - Referral to appropriate agencies for economic services; - Family or individual counseling; and - Assisting the family in working with other community services.
+This will include any health directives issued by a physician. - Educational counseling to explore curriculum changes to solve the excessive absenteeism problem. - Educational evaluation to assist in determining the specific condition(s) contributing to the excessive absenteeism problems, supplemented by specific efforts by the school to help remedy any condition diagnosed. - Referral to appropriate agencies for economic services; - Family or individual counseling; and - Assisting the family in working with other community services.